eljoelopez/eljoelopez/README.md

 - 👋 Hi, I’m @eljoelopez
 - 👀 I’m interested in ... architecture, urban design and its possibilities with programming!
 - 🌱 I’m currently learning ...
-Grasshopper, and starting with C#
+C#, and starting with Python
 - 💞️ I’m looking to collaborate on ... design and programming projects!
 - 📫 How to reach me ... jl@linkarkitektur.dk or LinkedIn: https://www.linkedin.com/in/eljoelopez/